Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Propagating and evanescent modes

 Restricting to electron-like states with $E>0$, this dispersion admits two longitudinal solutions of the form $k^{\pm}=\sqrt{E(E\pm\gamma_1)-k_y^2}$.
 Real values of $k^{\pm}$ correspond to propagating modes, while imaginary values correspond to evanescent modes.
 At normal incidence ($k_y=0$), both $k^{+}$ and $k^{-}$ are propagating for $E>\gamma_1$, whereas only the $k^{+}$ mode propagates for $E<\gamma_1$.

 In the presence of an electrostatic barrier, the four-band structure naturally gives rise to four transport channels: two non-scattering channels, $T^+_+: k^{+}\rightarrow k^{+}$ and $T^-_-: k^{-}\rightarrow k^{-}$, and two scattering channels, $T^+_-: k^{+}\rightarrow k^{-}$ and $T^-_+: k^{-}\rightarrow k^{+}$~\cite{van2013four}.
-At normal incidence, symmetry constraints suppress mode mixing, so that only the non-scattering channels $T^+_+$ and $T^-_-$ contribute to transport.
+At normal incidence, symmetry constraints suppress mode mixing, so that only the channels $T^+_+$ and $T^-_-$ contribute to transport.
+We emphasize that at $k_y=0$, this suppression is exact for any scalar electrostatic profile $V(x)$ that preserves layer-exchange symmetry.
+The transfer matrix factorizes into two independent $2\times2$ sectors, yielding $T^{+}_{-}=T^{-}_{+}=0$ identically.
+A compact proof is given in App.~\ref{App: Smooth}.
 In the $N$ regions, only propagating modes are present, whereas in the barrier region $S$ both propagating and evanescent modes may appear and participate in the scattering process~\cite{Ando1991Quantum,Wu1991Quantum,Ulloa1990Ballistic}.

 In the following sections, we show how the coexistence of propagating and evanescent internal modes inside the electrostatic barrier, together with their channel-selective coupling to incident states, gives rise to distinct transport regimes.